These schemes provide strong financial support for a Research Fellow in your department for a period of 12 – 24 months on any research topic.

 If you have a research Fellow in Mind (or can find one through networking or your colleague links) the application will not take a lot of time – but a clearly defined and specific approach is required.
 Guidance notes will be available as well as direct one to one support from our proposal writing specialist Dr. Martin Pickard.

-To assist further we have also arranged a series of 2 morning information sessions to be held on the Wednesday 27th of March and repeated again on the Tuesday 16th of April 2013
+To assist further we have also arranged a series of 2 morning information sessions.
+The next one and last one is due to be held on the Tuesday 16th of April 2013 - Lansdowne Campus

 Information Session 1 – 09:00am – 10:00am